Yelp/paasta/docs/source/smartstack_interaction.rst

 If a service is not in SmartStack, then our monitoring requirements are greatly simplified.
-PaaSTA simply looks at the number of tasks that are running and compares it against the requested requested task count.
+PaaSTA simply looks at the number of tasks that are running and compares it to the requested task count.
 If the running task count is under the configured percentage threshold (defaults to 50%) then an alert will be sent.
 No consideration for the distribution of the tasks among latency zones (habitats, regions, etc) is taken into account.